vladen/aeroflow/specifications/readme.md

 });
 ```

-Emits "next" for each serial value returned by @expander, then not being infinite, lazy "done".
+Emits "next" for each value returned by @expander, then, being limited, lazy "done".

 ```js
 return execute(function (context) {